Primary consciousness: Challenges in measuring

-It is important to note that subjective measures are always indirect and can be vulnerable to many biases (e.g., reluctance to report uncertain experiences).
+Subjective measures are always indirect and can be vulnerable to many biases (e.g., reluctance to report uncertain experiences).
 Also, because metacognitive conscious content assumes primary consciousness but not vice versa, subjective measures risk missing or rejecting the presence of sensory consciousness simply because metacognition isn't observed.

 Furthermore, there is the problem of post-decision wagering, which has been criticized because there is a possibility that advantageous wagering could be learned unconsciously; as a result, post-decision wagering would not in fact be considered a conscious behavior.
 For example, individual differences in risk aversion may lead to variations in wagering performance even with the same underlying conscious phenomenology.

 Thus, although behavioral measures are mostly used for assessing which contents are conscious, some brain-based measures seem better suited for measuring conscious level.
 Objective measures also have their challenges, however.
 First, objective measures still require a response criterion, for example the decision of whether or not to push a button.
 Second, they may not even measure consciousness at all because many behavioral proxies, such as forced-choice decision accuracy, are capable of being learned unconsciously.